TheSonOfThomp/AdamThompson/Portfolio/markdown/chameleon.md

 <figcaption></figcaption>
 </figure>

+## Getting Started

+The bulk of the first term (4 months) of this project was spent refining our problem, researching user requirements, and learing about acoustics phyiscs.
+Though we started the Final-Year Design Project (FYDP) in September 2016, we didn't arrive at a reasonable problem statement until early October.
+This time was spent researching the audio and health spaces, and meeeting with experts like audiologists, acoustics professors, and audio electronics engineers to come up with a realistic and resolvable design problem statement:

+> Workers in variably loud environments, where communication is key, often do not wear hearing protection in order to more easily communicate, and to avoid the tedium of constant removal and re-application.

+> We will design a hearing protection device to dynamically and effectively attenuate relevant moderate-to-loud noise as it occurs, and to not attenuate significantly at normal ambient sound levels.

 ## User Requirements & Benchmarks

-To determine whether we were solving a real problem, we interviewed and surveyed over a dozen potential users working in the targeted environments.
+To validate that we were solving a real problem, we interviewed and surveyed over a dozen potential users working in the targeted environments.
 Many users admitted openly that they didn't regularly use hearing protection—even when they knew they should—because it was inconvenient and uncomfortable.
 If they were wearing hearing protection and needed to talk to a coworker, they would need to take the hearing protector off.
 Because of this tediousness, many people wouldn't put on hearing protection during the loud periods between conversation.
 Other reasons cited were because of comfort—standard hearing protectors can put a lot of pressure on the head and feel isolating, while earplugs can be hard to insert, especially when wearing work gloves.
 Findings from these interviews were corroborated by a number of academic sources, which study the comfort, and social implications of hearing protection [^Hsu] [^Park] [^Stephenson&Stephenson] [^Gower] [^Acton] [^Berger].

 From all our research we were able to define six major areas that the product should perform in, and user requirements in each.
 We took these categories and set benchmarks based on government standards, the behaviour of other devices and other research.
 Durability was also an area of concern throughout the design process, given the use environment, but it was an oversight that we never explicitly defined durability benchmarks.